Hancock Park Homeowners Association ’48, has an established block captain program promoting neighbor-to-neighbor communication and neighborhood watch.

 1.Create a block information sheet for each residence on your block.
 Update the block sheet once a year or as needed and make sure each residence has a copy.
 The information sheet should include: House number, name of residents, names of those working in the household, animals, contact phone numbers (home, work and cell) and e-mail addresses.

-3. Serve as the liaison between the residents on your block and the HPHA’48.
-Try to attend the annual HPHA’48 Block Captain meeting.
+4. Serve as the liaison between the residents on your block and the HPHA’48.
+Attend the Annual HPHA’48 Block Captain dinner meeting.